-Note: These types of measure are informal in nature and would not have a specific statutory basis under the Land Reform (Scotland) Act 2003\.
+Note: These types of measure are informal in nature and would not have a specific statutory basis under the Land Reform (Scotland) Act 2003.

 This has two implications:

-•Any requests to the public would be advisory and should generally not be worded in a directive or instructional way.

-•Such measures could, in principle, be open to challenge under the Land Reform (Scotland) Act 2003 if they have not gone through due process, as outlined above, in their development and agreement.
+- Any requests to the public would be advisory and should generally not be worded in a directive or instructional way. - Such measures could, in principle, be open to challenge under the Land Reform (Scotland) Act 2003 if they have not gone through due process, as outlined above, in their development and agreement.

-Examples of such voluntary access agreements in place in the Cairngorms National Park include the River Spey local users agreement and Loch Kinord access guidance (further information in Annex 1).
+Examples of such voluntary access agreements in place in the Cairngorms National Park include the River Spey local users agreement (paddling and angling), and Loch Kinord access guidance (bird breeding and paddling).
+Further information and links to these are in Annex 1.

-\Ignoring guidance could however be an offence under other legislation if, for example, deliberate or reckless disturbance of a protected species occurred.
+Ignoring guidance could however be an offence under other legislation if, for example, deliberate or reckless disturbance of a protected species occurred.

-5. Formal management measures
+3.5.
+Formal management measures